Getting forex under control will help tame inflation — C&I Leasing

 Resolving the foreign exchange, Forex, difficulties has been identified as the most important economic objective for the federal government in 2024.

-“Getting the foreign exchange under control will help inflation rate, which will impact businesses.”

-Speaking to shareholders at the company’s 32nd Annual General Meeting (AGM) in Lagos for the financial year ended December 31, 2022, he however, commended the Federal Government’s decision to set up a special tax committee to look into issues around taxation for businesses in Nigeria.
+Speaking to shareholders at the company’s 32nd Annual General Meeting (AGM) in Lagos for the financial year Getting forex under control will help tame inflation — C&I Leasing By Peter Egwuatu ended December 31, 2022, he however, commended the Federal Government’s decision to set up a special tax committee to look into issues around taxation for businesses in Nigeria.

-Ugoji explained that the government’s intervention in taxation was needed for business growth.

 He said that the major challenge faced by the company in 2022 was the instability in interest rate.